University of Florida Homepage

 Demonstrating Proficiency By Exam

-* AP Foreign Language Literature exams, AICE Foreign Language Literature exams, and IB Language ab initio exams do not meet the language requirement.
+* AP foreign language Literature exams, AICE foreign language Literature exams, and IB Language ab initio exams do not meet the language requirement.

-Demonstrating Proficiency if You are Fluent
+Demonstrating Proficiency if You are Fluent or at Native/Near Native Speaker

-If you are fluent in Russian or Chinese Mandarin, you should have your skills evaluated by that corresponding department.
-Once you are evaluated for proficiency, please bring the documentation from the department to the Academic Advising Center to have the requirement waived.
-If the language you speak is otherwise not taught at UF, or is not among the languages assessed through the Foreign Language Proficiency Exam offered through UF’s Academic Resources, you may contact Kathy Rex to discuss options.
+• If the language you speak is otherwise not taught at UF, or is not among the languages assessed through the Foreign Language Proficiency Exam offered through UF’s Academic Resources, you may contact Kathy Rex to discuss options.

 Demonstrating Proficiency via College-level Credit from Another Institution

 You may demonstrate proficiency if you have successfully completed with a grade of C or better the final course in an 8-10 credit sequence from another institution, or an approved introductory sequence that prepares you for intermediate-level study in that language.
-If you studied the three-part Spanish sequence at Santa Fe College, we will only require the first two courses for the CLAS foreign language proficiency requirement.
+If you studied the three-part Spanish sequence at Santa Fe College, we only require the first two courses for the CLAS foreign language proficiency requirement.